Tuition Payment Frequently Asked Questions

 If you do not live in Monmouth County and are a resident of NJ and would like to attend Brookdale, you may be eligible for tuition assistance from the county you live in.
 To qualify, your county college must not offer the program of study you wish to pursue.

 Begin by registering at Brookdale.
 Once registered, obtain a letter from the Brookdale Registration Department indicating that you are registered in the particular program not offered by your home county college.
 Take the Registration letter and a copy of your registration statement to your home county college registration office.
 Each county college will provide further instruction on how to obtain chargeback paperwork and proof of residency.
 Rules vary from county to county and not all courses selected may be covered.
-Once these documents are obtained, bring them to the cashier’s office at Brookdale Community College in Lincroft for a reduction in tuition cost.
+Once these documents are obtained, bring them to the Student Accounts cashier’s office at Brookdale Community College in Lincroft for a reduction in tuition cost.

 To be eligible for out of county chargeback tuition reduction, this process must be repeated for each semester.
 Chargebacks cannot be used for dropped classes.